Sarkozy tells comeback rally he would ban burkini across France

 For months he lagged in opinion polls behind Alain Juppe, a mild-mannered, more centrist former prime minister who is his main rival for the November primaries that will choose a conservative candidate for the election.

-But his popularity, which had already started improving with party sympathisers in June, rose after Islamist attacks on a Bastille Day crowd in Nice and on a priest in Normandy.
+But his popularity, which had already started improving with party sympathizers in June, rose after Islamist attacks on a Bastille Day crowd in Nice and on a priest in Normandy.

 Taking a hard line on a debate that has agitated France over the past weeks, Sarkozy told supporters in Chateaurenard, his first rally for the 2017 election, that the full-body swimwear known as the burkini should be banned throughout the country.